 - Click on Settings.

-- Tick the box Show a prompt to choose a folder in Site Files and click Save.
+- Tick the box Show a prompt to choose a folder in Manage Files and click Save.

 - Drag the files from your computer into a module’s upload target to add or update topics.